Frequently

 • Giving nasty looks, making rude gestures, calling names, being rude and impolite and constantly negative teasing

-• Spreading rumours or lies or misrepresenting someone (on line via Facebook or Instagram)
+• Spreading rumours or lies or misrepresenting someone (online via Facebook or Instagram)

 • Harassing someone based on their race, sex, religion, gender etc

-5. What is the NPDA Scholarship Audition ?
+5. What is the NPDA Scholarship/Audition Day?

-SCHOLARSHIP AUDITION DAY:
+SCHOLARSHIP/ AUDITION DAY:

 At NPDA we strongly believe in acknowledging and rewarding the efforts and achievements of our students each year.
 An independent adjudicator comes into NPDA studios and chooses 10 winners.
-We also ask the judge to choose our Performance Teams at the same time as well as audition for our prestigious Elite Artist Dance Program, Supreme Team Dance Company and solo selection.
-The Principal or Artist Director do not choose the winners or places of the scholarship.
+We also ask the judge to choose our Performance Teams at the same time as well as audition for our prestigious Elite Classical & Commercial Coaching Dance Program and solo selection.
+The Principal or teachers do not choose the winners or places of the scholarship.
 The judge’s decision is final.
+The announcement of the Scholarships is announced at the Gala Performance each year.
+We are also going to continue acknowledge high achievers and class awards.

 6. What do the winners of the scholarship receive?